-When Rachel's husband threw her out of the house, she moved in with Hamilton's father, a Scottish trader named James.
-But the living arrangement did not last long.
-James abandoned the family when Hamilton was still a baby, leaving him and his mother impoverished.
-John Adams would one day come to illustrate Hamilton's rise from humble beginnings by describing the young Hamilton as "the bastard brat of a Scottish peddler."
+When she was released, instead of returning to her husband and son, the independent-minded Rachel fled the troubled marriage and moved to St. Kitts.
+It was there she met and moved in with James Hamilton, with whom she had another son James, Alexander's older brother who was born in 1753.
+After moving back to St. Croix, James Sr. abandoned the family when Alexander was a boy, leaving Rachel and her sons impoverished.
+John Adams would one day come to characterize Hamilton's rise from humble beginnings by describing the young Hamilton as "the bastard brat of a Scottish peddler."

 In 1773, when he was around 16 years old, Hamilton arrived in New York, where he enrolled in King's College (later renamed Columbia University).
 Despite his gratitude toward his generous patrons, with the American colonies on the brink of a revolution, Hamilton was drawn more to political involvement than he was to academics.
 In 1774, he wrote his first political article defending the Patriots' cause against the interests of pro-British Loyalists.